 There are so many different money belts out there to choose from that it can be difficult to make a decision.
 We don’t blame you: for us, so many of the money belts on offer aren’t comfortable, are too complicated, and most of all, look obvious when worn under clothing.

 Not good, right?
-So if you are looking for a money belt, there’s one that we actually do highly recommend – and that’s the Active Roots Security Belt.
+So if you are looking for a money belt, there’s one that we actually do highly recommend – The Pacsafe Money Belt is our best bet.
+It’s affordable, it looks and acts like a belt, and it’s sturdy – what more could you ask for out of a money belt!

 That’s because this thing is totally simple.
 It is quite literally just a belt, which is both sturdy and affordable, which also happens to come with a hidden zipper pocket where you can stash your cash!